obsidianmd/obsidian-clipper/README.md

-⚠️ **Obsidian Web Clipper is still in beta and requires Obsidian 1.7.2.** Please make sure you are using Obsidian 1.7.2 or above.
-Visit the [Obsidian Help site](https://help.obsidian.md/web-clipper) for more information.
+Obsidian Web Clipper is a browser extension that helps you highlight and save web pages.
+Visit the [Obsidian Help site](https://help.obsidian.md/web-clipper) for documentation and troubleshooting.

 ## Get started